Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • For example, a caregiver can use the target stick to guide the cat into the carrier and then reinforce the cat once they have stepped into the carrier.
 This again gives the cat more agency and control over their own behavior and environment.

-• Table 1 highlights a few skills that could be trained along with a brief explanation of how to train each skill.
+• The table below highlights a few skills that could be trained, along with a brief explanation of how to train each skill.

 Training Tool Cooperative Skill How to Train

-Targeting Guide cat to location (e.g., into cat carrier or onto scale) or ask cat to change body position (e.g., stand up to expose belly).
-Shape behavior by reinforcing approach and touching of target stick with the cat’s preferred reward.
-Start with stick directly in front of cat and slowly increase the distance the cat needs to move to touch the target stick.
+Targeting Guide the cat to location (e.g., into a cat carrier or onto a scale) or ask cat to change body position (e.g., stand up).
+Shape behavior by reinforcing approaching and touching of the target stick with the cat’s preferred reward.
+Start with a target stick directly in front of the cat and slowly increase the distance the cat needs to move to touch the target stick.

-Lure Guide cat to location (e.g., into cat carrier or onto scale) or ask cat to change body position (e.g., stand up to expose belly).
+Lure Guide cat to the location (e.g., into cat carrier or onto a scale) or ask the cat to change body position (e.g., stand up).
 Use an appetitive reward, such as a piece of food or a toy, to guide the cat’s behavior.

-Capturing & Shaping Open mouth (for oral examination).
-Watch the cat for any time the mouth may be open, such as when playing with a toy.
-Reinforce the mouth for being open and then slowly increase the criteria so that the cat’s mouth needs to be open for longer periods of time before the cat gets the reward.
+Capturing and Shaping Open mouth (for oral examination).
+Watch the cat for any time their mouth may be open, such as when playing with a toy.
+Reinforce (reward) the mouth being open and then slowly increase the criteria so that the cat’s mouth needs to be open for longer periods of time before the cat gets the reward.

 Table 1: Cooperative care training table.
 Each skill can be adapted to the individual cat’s preference and comfort level.